drajnamichal/bloomreach_qa/README.md

 2. Analyze the survey submission request in a browser to simulate it in the test.
 3. Use the Customer Export Endpoint to verify event tracking after survey submission.

-## Note

-This test suite interacts with a live API.
-Ensure you have the necessary permissions and are aware of any rate limiting or data manipulation consequences.

 ## Documentation

 For more details on the Customer Export Endpoint, refer to: